spacemeat/pyke/README.md

 * When options are set to a phase, they override already-set options in that phase, *and all the dependent phases as well*.
 This enables one to set an option such as `'kind': 'debug'` in, say, a link phase, and have that propagate to the dependent compile phases to produce a debug build.
 * When an `action` such as `clean` or `build` is called on a phase, that action is first called on each of that phase's dependency phases, and so on up the graph.
 The actions are then performed on the way back, in depth-first order.
 A phase which doesn't implement a particular action simply ignores it.

 > Note that the confluence of `Phase` class heierarchies and `Phase` dependencies must be carefully considered.
-Derived phases inherit options polymorphically, and the most derived phase that can perform a particular action will the the one to do so; dependent phases *all* inherit option overrides from their dependents, and *all* perform any action called to their dependents, if *any* phase in their class heierarchy can do so.
+Derived phases inherit options polymorphically, and the most derived phase that can perform a particular action will be the one to do so; dependent phases *all* inherit option overrides from their dependents, and *all* perform any action called to their dependents, if *any* phase in their class heierarchy can do so.

 ## Actions